vggls/language_models/README.md

 This is an introductory repo to different architectures of Language Models (LM), trained and tested on the Penn Treebank.
-Language Modeling is the task of predicting the next word in a document.
+Language Modeling is the task of developing a model that can predict the probability of a sequence of words or tokens given a context or input.

 Contents: <br>